tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 #### 3. Rust

 Lastly, go to [https://www.rust-lang.org/tools/install][install rust] to install `rustup` (the Rust installer).
-Note that you have to restart your terminal, and in some cases Windows itself, for the changes to take effect.
+Note that you have to restart your terminal, and in some cases, Windows itself, for the changes to take effect.

-Alternatively, you could use `winget` to install rustup using the follwing command in PowerShell:
+Alternatively, you could use `winget` to install rustup using the following command in PowerShell:

 ```powershell
 winget install --id Rustlang.Rustup